Nathnaelc/cs162-test/session_13_sql_indices/README.md

 If table1 has _M_ rows and table2 has _N_ rows, then the database will need to do work roughly proportional to _O(MN)_.

+# Questions

-### Large un-indexed tables
+## Large un-indexed tables

-(Run this exercise through an AI tool and work through the answers.)
+**Run this exercise through an AI tool and work through the answers.**

 In `random.sql` there is a slow query which joins three un-indexed tables together.
 Since this is a nested for loop and the tables are roughly the same size then it will take _O(N³)_ time.

-1. Now figure out how to index the table(s) such that the query is able to run much faster.
-2. Quantify the time taken for each version with the `.timer` command.
+In `random_indexed.sql` we add a minimal set of indexes to the tables.
+In `random_cover_indexed.sql` we add a covering index to the tables.

+1. Run the 3 files, and see how much time each one takes.
-3. Write pseudo code explaining how the fast query is now being implemented.
+2. Write pseudo code explaining how the fast query is now being implemented.
-4. Give your estimate of the asymptotic scaling behavior in big-O notation for the fast query.
+3. Give your estimate of the asymptotic scaling behavior in big-O notation for the fast query.
-5. Give the asymptotic scaling behavior for creating an index.
+4. Give the asymptotic scaling behavior for creating an index.

 (Note that SQLite's query planner is smart enough to create temporary indices in this case, and it's still faster than the naive scan.
 We have to explicitly turn off the automatic indexing to better understand what's going on.)

-### Query optimization and indices
+## Query optimization and indices

-(Run this exercise through an AI tool and work through the answers.)
+**Run this exercise through an AI tool and work through the answers.**

 Some SQL commands can run much faster if the order of constraints is changed.
 For example, consider: